nrfconnect/sdk-nrf/samples/bluetooth/peripheral_hids_keyboard/README.rst

    Observe that **LED 3** turns off.
 #.
 Disconnect the device in nRF Connect.
-   Observe that no new notifications are received and the device is advertising.
+   Observe that no new notifications are received.
+#.
+If the advertising did not start automatically, press **Button 4** to continue advertising.
 #.
 As bond information is preserved by nRF Connect, you can immediately reconnect to the device by clicking the Connect button again.